Abstract

 So how can you get better search results?
 The answer is by typing in the right search terms.
 Because of the way the Google algorithm works, the only way that you can get better hits is to give the computer better, more-specific terms for which to search.
 Here are some of the strategies that you will test:

-You probably understand most of the strategies above, but what’s a negative term?
+You probably understand most of the strategies, but what's a negative term?
 Well, you can use a negative term to keep certain information out of your search that you know is not what you are looking for.
 A negative term is a word with a minus sign typed in front of it ( -term ).
 If I search for ( apple ), I keep getting information about Apple Computers, but I really want information about the fruit.
 I can try to use a negative term to help narrow my search ( apple -computer ).
 If I search for ( apple banana ) to find out more information about those fruits, I keep getting information about recipes using apples and bananas.
 I can try to use a negative term to help narrow my search ( apple banana -recipe ).

 How will these tips help you search for more specific types of information?
 In this science fair project, you will measure the number of Google hits obtained by using each different strategy.
 Will these strategies increase or decrease the number of hits?
 Which strategy will work the best?